One of the best career choices I’ve ever made was to learn how to start a blog (this blog).

 However, I just have to say it again, every free blogging platform will have limitations.

-And if you want to maximize your blog’s potential for earning an income, it’s always worth it to own your platform and go with a self-hosted WordPress blog, powered by a hosting provider like Bluehost that'll have your back on any of the technical questions & issues you run into.
+And if you want to maximize your blog’s potential for earning an income (maybe the reason you're learning how to start a blog in the first place?), then it’s always worth it to own your platform and go with a self-hosted WordPress blog, powered by a hosting provider like Bluehost that'll have your back on any of the technical questions & issues you run into.

 Next, it’s time to pick a name for your blog and make sure that your (future) readers out there are able to find it.